Some Thoughts On Feminism...and Betty Crocker Bourbon Balls

 Recently while making dinner, absorbed in a routine set in motion almost eighteen years ago, I couldn’t help but reflect on where I am today.
-More than twenty years later I am a mother, a role I once thought of as not particularly challenging, nor respected.
+More than twenty years later I am a stay at home mother, a role I once thought of as not particularly challenging, nor respected.
 A job often stigmatized by other women, a job I took on despite myself.

 I remember Gloria Steinem’s voice coming out of the tv as a kid growing up in New Jersey.
 Although I didn’t realize it at the time, quotes like ‘a woman without a man is like a fish without a bicycle’ seeped into me without much notice.
 Protests were being covered by journalists.
 Women were holding signs for EQUALITY and EQUAL PAY.
 As they marched, their impassioned voices were broadcast into living rooms across America, while I tried to perfect somersaults on our scratchy shag carpeting.